“Captain! Blue Team’s pinned down. They can’t flank. It’s too exposed.”

 There were two doors, and he eased off the sofa to try them.
 The door ahead was locked.
 The one to the right opened on a clean bathroom.
 Listening carefully, he heard muffled sounds—carpenters, possibly.
-Then he felt the gentle breath of HVAC[b]—with a hint of vanilla.
-He couldn’t decide whether the air was H or AC, so it was V.
+Then he felt the gentle breath of HVAC—with a hint of vanilla.
+He couldn’t decide whether the air was heating or air-conditioning, so it was ventilation.

 Stooping for a look in the mirror, at last he saw something he expected.
 That ruddy brown face with a touch of gaunt had gotten easier to look at, and his children, now grown, loved it as “interesting.”

 He wiped off the sweat.
 The medicine cabinet had a bottle of pills; the label called them aspirin.
 If they were poison, he might die.

 He could live with that chance and took one with a handful of water.